SUSE/caaspv3-rfc/2018/002-update-channels.md

 * indirect display of new version content through a link to the release notes
 * button to switch to the next channel in velum
   - the button will trigger `transactional-update salt migrate`
+* confirmation of the user that the mirrors are synced
+  - this confirmation (button) will trigger the "new version" checker again to make sure the sync is done and grains are updated

 Velum needs to know when a new version is available, by looking at a special grain, that indicates the availability of a new version.
 This grain is set by the service that runs on each worker.